yenju0425/Rails_FriendList/README.md

 This project provides an excellent opportunity to develop your skills and deepen your understanding of Ruby on Rails.
 Happy coding!
 # References

-Here are some video demonstrations of the Friends List app:
+Here are some resources that will be useful as you work on the Friends List app:

 * ⚙️ Rails Setting Up :
   * [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html)